timthedev07/my-website/posts/my-opinions-on-some-programming-languages.md

 I tried JavaScript with React afterward and completed a few simple projects, and I decided to really dive into React or frontend web development in general, because I liked it a lot.
 JavaScript was actually OK for me at that time, it's robust and applicable almost everywhere.

-Somewhere halfway down, I was introduced to the language 'Typescript - JavaScript that Scale', which is currently my favorite language, so, I decided to give Typescript React a shot.
+Somewhere halfway down, I was introduced to the language 'TypeScript - JavaScript that Scale', which is currently my favorite language, so, I decided to give TypeScript React a shot.

 Initially I struggled a lot with stuff like generics, weird looking type annotations, intersection and union types, and I found the static typing part very constraining because I don't have that "freedom" I used to have with Python and JavaScript.